humdrum-tools/humdrum-documentation/guide/ch23/index.md

 numbers 0 to 9, the period, the lower-case `r`, and the space (for multiple-stops).
 Barlines remain untouched in the output.
 The second
 <span class="tool">humsed</span> substitution changes any empty lines to null data tokens;
 this might be necessary in the case of grace notes.
+The ensuing <span class="unix">sed</span>
-The ensuing **sed** command is used simply to change the exclusive interpretation from `**kern` to `**recip`.
+command is used simply to change the exclusive interpretation from `**kern` to `**recip`.